 Moreover, an old Ottoman law was still in place at the time.
 According to this law, any construction built from sunset to sunrise would belong to the person who built it.
 No comment here!

-The new settlement was built around two small 17th century churches that existed in the area.
+The new settlement was built around two small 17th century churches, Agios Georgios tou Vrachou (St George of the Rock) and Agios Symeon.
 These were restored at the time, and you can still see them today.
-They are Agios Georgios tou Vrachou (St George of the Rock) and Agios Symeon.

 As all these people belonged to the same class, there was professional and social cohesion in the small settlement.
 It appears that the residents spent most of their time on their porches and yards, rather than in their homes.